-DISC 1 and DISC 2 (Discriminator 1 and 2): Two independent multi-turn potentiometers (approximately 20 revolutions) are used to vary the detector pulse-counting threshold from 2 to 100 millivolts for DET1 and DET2 respectively.
+DISC (Discriminator): a multi-turn potentiometer (approximately 20 revolutions), used to vary the detector pulse-counting threshold from 2 to 100 millivolts.
 A Ludlum Model 500 Pulser or equivalent should be used in checking or adjusting the pulse discrimination parameter.